Most representative Jewish customs and traditions

 Birth and circumcision

-When a male child is born, he is given the following: Brit Milá, a ritual of circumcision, which commemorates the covenant between God and Abraham.
-This act is performed on the eighth day of a child's life, unless there are medical complications that prevent it.
+At birth a baby Jew, in addition to his secular name, is assigned a Hebrew name, which will be registered in the Torah or at the local synagogue.
+This Hebrew name is used during religious celebrations and formal events.
+When a boy is born, he is given the following ceremony: Brit Milá, a ritual of circumcision, which commemorates the covenant between God and Abraham.
+This act is performed on the eighth day of a child’s life, unless there are medical complications that prevent it.

 Major Jewish Holidays